MusicDin/kubitect/docs/getting-started/getting-started.md

           ram: 4 # (8)!
 ```

-1. Default properties are applied to all nodes of the same type (in this case `master` nodes).
+1. Default properties are applied to all nodes of the same type, which in this case are the master nodes.
-    They are especially useful, when multiple nodes of the same type are specified.
+    They are particularly useful to quickly configure multiple nodes of the same type.

-2. Amount of RAM allocated to the master nodes (in GiB).
+2. The amount of RAM allocated to the master nodes (in GiB).

-3. Amount of vCPU allocated to the master nodes.
+3. The number of virtual CPUs assigned to each master node.

-4. Size of the virtual disk attached to each master node (in GiB).
+4. The size of the virtual disk attached to each master node (in GiB).

-5. List of master node instances.
+5. A list of master node instances.

-6. Instance ID is the **only required field** that must be specified for each instance.
+6. The instance ID is the **only required field** that must be specified for each instance.

-7. Static IP address set for this particular instance.
+7. A static IP address set for this particular instance.
-    If the `ip` property is omitted, the DHCP lease is requested when the cluster is created.
+    If the `ip` property is omitted, the node requests a DHCP lease during creation.

-8. Since the amount of RAM (4 GiB) is specified for this particular instance, the default value (8 GiB) is overwritten.
+8. In this example, the amount of RAM allocated to the worker node instance is set to 4 GiB, which overwrites the default value of 8 GiB.

-### Step 4.4 - Kubernetes properties
+### Step 3.4 - Kubernetes properties

-The last section of the cluster configuration is contains the Kubernetes properties,
+The final section of the cluster configuration contains the Kubernetes properties,
 such as the version and network plugin.